jsphthrn/mccthiele_shortcut/README.md

-# McCabe-Thile Shortcut calculator (WIP)
+# McCabe-Thiele Shortcut calculator (WIP)
-A simulator for binary mixes using McCabe-Thile method
+A simulator for binary mixtures using McCabe-Thiele method (WIP)